race46/klanlar/README.md

-# Hack the Clans, Fuck the Barbarians
+# Hack the Clans, Fuck the Barbars

 ## Example Config
 ```